Easy to grow in zones 5 through 8

 - are sweet

-Concord grapes can be used for a number of things, but here are four main ways people enjoy them:
+You can use Concord grapes for several things, but here are four typical ways people enjoy them:

 - Eat them fresh off the vine